Part I: Python Fundamentals

 - Matplotlib's

 - Crossplots with log scales reveal physical relationships like porosity-permeability trends.
-The logarithmic relationship arises from pore throat geometry and Darcy's law.
+The log-linear relationship arises from pore-throat geometry and the log-normal distribution of natural pore-throat sizes.

 - Bar charts rank and compare with immediate clarity.

-- Well log displays (the triple combo) are the most iconic visualization in the industry.
-Three tracks — gamma ray, resistivity, and density-neutron porosity — identify pay zones and guide completion decisions.
+- Well log displays (the triple combo) stack three tracks (gamma ray, resistivity, and density-neutron porosity) against depth to identify pay zones and guide completion decisions.

 - Bubble maps combine location, magnitude, and a third variable to reveal spatial production patterns driven by underlying geology.